Fennie Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Filene, Whitefrost Bloom | Jellyfish Dancer | Sloth of the Crestpetal |

-If you boost your Play Points with Dragonsign on turn 3, playing Galmieux, Ardor Manifest on turn 4 is a strong follow‑up that makes up for the tempo loss from Dragonsign.
-When going second, even without Dragonsign, you can still clear the field by playing Galmieux for 2 on turn 4 using EXP.
+If you boost your Play Points with Dragonsign on turn 3, playing Galmieux on turn 4 is very strong because it makes up for the tempo you spent ramping.
+When going second, even without Dragonsign, you can still aim to play Galmieux on turn 4.

-Keep High-Cost Cards Along with Two Ramp-Up Cards
+Keep High-Cost Cards when Paired with Two Ramp-Up Cards

 |---|---|---|